jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 * The [online manual](http://medeawiz.com/Downloads.html) is very informative and helpful with troubleshooting.
 You should read through it once, to get familiar with the device and common troublehsooting steps.
 * Don't use bargain-bin USB sticks or memory cards.
 They *might* work, but they may also introduce lag or stuttering during playback.
-* The AtmosFX videos run at 1080p resolution and 30 frames per second, with a variable bitrate of 5-15Mbit/sec.
-The Sprite supports a max bitrate of 40-50Mbit/s for most file types, meaning it has plenty of horsepower to play AtmosFX decorations.
+* The Sprite has plenty of horsepower to play AtmosFX decorations.
+AtmosFX videos run at 1080p resolution and 30 frames per second, with a variable bitrate of 5-15Mbit/sec.
+The Sprite supports a max bitrate of 40-50Mbit/s for most file types.
 * If your projector does not support the default output mode of the Sprite (1080p/60Hz), you may need to hit the "HDMI" button on the remote to cycle though output modes until you find one that is usable.
 * If playing in trigger mode with a motion sensor, you can pick either "Trigger Low" or "Trigger High"- it doesn't matter.
 The distinction matters more for push-button or pressure-switch sensors, which distinguish between a button *press* (low) and a button *release* (high).
 * If you encounter problems during video playback, you may need to fine-tune the Video Output Mode on the Sprite for your display.
 I had to change my output mode to **HDMI_1080p_50Hz** to avoid a common issue mentioned in the manual (visual glitches on video transition).